Baker University College of Arts & Sciences

 - Non-English-speaking countries: TOEFL and/or IELTS result

-- Certified bank statement indicating that you have financial support (contact the Admission Office for more information)
+- Certified bank statement indicating that you have financial support (contact the Admissions Office for more information)

 View a list of tuition, fees and housing costs.